TEALSK12/2nd-semester-introduction-to-computer-science/units/1_unit/06_lesson/project.md

-# Project 1: MadLibs
+# Project 1: Mad Libs

-Using Python students will use variables, input and printing to create a MadLib.
-They will also practice designing a project by planning out their MadLib before implementing it.
+Using Python, students will use variables, input, and printing to create a Mad Lib.
+They will also practice designing a project by planning out their Mad Lib before implementing it.

 ## Overview
 MadLibs are a fun way to tell a story.
 The story is pre-written except for a few words.
 The user fills in the words before seeing the story.
 Then the story is read off with the words given.